DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 DDUSD, LLC possesses three compliance capabilities through co-signature authority and Financial Intermediary coordination: (1) refuse new issuance to a person identified by FI-layer KYC records as the subject of a lawful order; (2) refuse redemption of tokens presented by or on behalf of that person; and (3) execute a burn of tokens held in custodial relationships at FI-layer entities when presented by the FI acting under a lawful order.
 These three capabilities cover the GENIUS Act's full set of lawful order verbs for the custodial population.

-The self-custody wallet question is an open interpretive question addressed through pre-application engagement with OCC licensing staff.
 EO 14178 is the primary argument that the statute does not require protocol-level override against self-custody wallets — a reading that would create the CBDC architecture the Executive Order was designed to prevent.
+This argument is unique to DDCP's OCC rulemaking record.

 Public record